simonsobs/sodetlib/docs/operations/setup.rst

 voltages to be specified, while for C02 cryocards these are fixed.

-The ``setup_amps`` function will first determine which revision cryocard is connected based on firmware version, and therefore how many amplifiers need to be biased.
+The ``setup_amps`` function will first determine which revision cryocard is connected based on firmware version, and therefore which amplifiers are able to be biased.
+To be biased, these amps must also be listed in the device cfg.
 It then enables the amps / sets the drain voltages if necessary.
 It then checks if the amps happen to already be biased properly.
 If not, the function will sweep the gate-voltage until it finds one that hits the target drain voltages specified in the device cfg.